SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 Another thought was to fabricate a 2" extension on top of the stem plate using two 1/8" thick flat bars (shown at left) or a 2" long eye to jaw toggle (shroud extender).
 The top of either extension could fit inside the 3/8" jaw of the turnbuckle toggle.
 The bonus of an eye to jaw toggle is that the top pin could go athwart ship, as shown in the manual, making the job of pinning the forestay easier.
 The bottom bolt would stay permanent and the top would be removable.
 This is still a viable solution for others so I'll leave it here as food for thought.
 TOP

-• Furling Drum - At the bow I installed the furling line to port so it is away from the anchor which is to starboard.
+• Furling Drum - At the bow I installed the furling control line to port so it is away from the anchor which is to starboard.
 "Make life easy for yourself, not more difficult.
 I'm right handed and stand to port when I handle the anchor line.
 It made sense to me."
 The fairlead bracket (CF-55-22) is on the drum to guide the line on it for an even wrap.
 The first ball bearing swivel block is installed just forward of the aft pulpit leg.
 Thereafter a SS lined fairlead is on each stanchion post with a small ball bearing block clipped to the toe rail between the stanchions to keep the deck clear.
 And finally a swivel ball bearing ratchet block is on the pushpit to direct the line up to the cleat.

 Notice that all blocks are ball bearing and swivel to minimize friction.
 I can't emphasize this enough.
 How to operate a furling jib

-Furling Line - The system requires 40' of 1/4" soft line which is long enough for the 150% genoa or the 110% working jib.
+Furling Control Line - The system requires 40' of 1/4" soft line which is long enough for the 150% genoa or the 110% working jib.
 However, the 1/4" line spooled up against the inside of the four drum stakes, causing friction.
 So it was replaced with 7/32" line which works fine.
 It's important to maintain a minimum of three warps around the drum with the sail out.

-• Forward Block - The location of the forward block is critical so the furling line meets the middle of the drum at 900 to spool evenly.
+• Forward Block - The location of the forward block is critical so the furling control line meets the middle of the drum at 900 to spool evenly.
 Get this wrong and you'll be walking to the bow to undo a nasty snarl.
 Take a knife or marlin spike with you and quit grumbling!
 This is a Ronstan full articulating, ball bearing block installed on the toe rail, just forward of the aft leg of the pulpit.
 It is a perfect spot for this.

 • Stanchion Fairleads - To retain as much clear walking space on the side deck, I installed a stanchion bulls eye fairlead (Nautos 605740) on the outside.
 Use metal lined fairleads as they have less friction and stand up to wear better than vinyl ones.
 For the same reason use ball bearing turning blocks where needed.